Flipper-XFW/Xtreme-Website/README.md

         apk install tzdata npm
         ```

-2. To finally build, run these commands in the `frontend` directory:
+2. To then build, run these commands in the `frontend` directory:
     ```console
     npm i
     # If there is any vulnerabilities ALWAYS run "npm audit fix".
 Dont be lazy!
     quasar build -m spa
     ```

-3. Then just copy the built files over into the `public` folder.
+3. Finally, just copy the built files over into the `public` folder.
 Yes, thanks to their randomized naming scheme that is kind of annoying but its not too bad.
 Then just serve it with a simple http server for testing, and put behind apache2 / nginx for production.

     - Python http:
         ```console